 Si vous avez besoin de plus d’aide ou si vous avez des questions relatives à l’assistance, veuillez contacter notre équipe dédiée d’assistance en français à l’aide de ce formulaire : https://help.extensis.com/hc/fr/requests/new

 This article describes the process for upgrading Universal Type Server from all versions of 6.x and 7.x to 7.x.

 This article assumes you will be performing an in-place update of Universal Type Server on the same server.

 To move your Universal Type Server to a new server during the upgrade, go to How do I migrate Universal Type Server to another server?

 Moving from a version prior to UTS 6?

 If moving/upgrading from UTS 4, UTS 5 to UTS 7, you will need to perform each version upgrade individually.
 This requires you to install, configure, serialize and make a backup of each version prior to moving to the next version.

 Alternate steps for servers prior to UTS 6

-If moving from a version prior to UTS 6, an alternate recommendation would be to use the following article to back-up the fonts manually and install UTS 7 on a fresh/clean Server.
-These steps outline how to backup and save each font workgroup and/or set safely and will allow you to start with a fresh server:
+If moving from a version prior to UTS 6, an alternate recommendation would be to use the following article to back-up the fonts manually and install UTS 7 on a fresh/clean server: Exporting your workgroups, fonts, and sets from Universal Type Server.

 Verify system requirements and supported versions of UTS